DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Recipes/index.rst

 Load Recipe Node
 ~~~~~~~~~~~~~~~~~~~~~~

 All the creation and definition work of the recipes must be done before the project deployed to the field.
-However, users are able to swith recipe automatically using the
+However, users are able to switch recipe automatically using the
 load recipe node.

 .. image:: Images/recipe_node.png
    :width: 58%

 When the load recipe node is run, it loads the recipe in its recipe table specified by the input index.
 You can add or remove recipe entry in the table by clicking add or remove button.
 The index of the entry is unique and fixed once it is added.
-The recipe name of each entry and the index name to load can be manually changed or linked, giving user the flexibility
+The recipe name of each entry and the index name to load can be manually changed or linked, giving you the flexibility
 to automatically load specific recipes.